hackoregon/earthquake-heroes-offline/README.md

 ```

 **:warning: Note!
-These scripts require Docker and the AWS CLI to be installed already.**
+These scripts require Docker, Git and the AWS CLI to be installed already.**